solanolabs/begot/README.md

 - Run `begot fetch`.
 - Run `begot build`.

-See the documentation in `begot.py` or run `begot help` for more details.
+See the documentation in `doc.txt` or run `begot help` for more details.